mordgard/holivar-chat-client/README.md

 # HolivarChat

-Create a file named .env in the root folder of the project, and add the following code:
+Create a file named .env in the /backend folder of the project, and add the following code:

 ```
 # Set to production when deploying to production